 But oops, I accidentally skipped the cooling step and spooned the mixture into rounds onto a silicone mat without waiting for the mixture to cloud up a little.
 Because of that, I did sweat it there for awhile, because it took about 12 hours for my pralines to firm up properly.
 Oh me of little faith, after only an hour I balled up about a dozen pralines I was sure would never firm up.
 All I needed was patience they would have, in fact, they did.

 But happy accident?
-I ground up those few pralines and they are the basis for the one dessert that stole the show at that December dessert party.
-I’ll share that recipe before New Years!
-It’s a show-stopper but get this, adds up to only 154 calories and 4 Weight Watchers points!
+I ground up those few pralines and they are the basis for the one dessert that positively stole the show at that December dessert party – the most wonderful – Mini Tiramisu Cups with Pralines!
+(Mini desserts?
+So smart!
+This one adds up to only 154 calories and 4 Weight Watchers points!)

 So yes, I know, the recipe originated with the New Orleans School of Cooking but in my mind, I'll always think of these pralines as “Charlie’s Pralines”.